 In this section, we provide examples of creating all of the supported types of field mappings using some of the most commonly used PDF and IRIS CRM fields.

-To map the "Title" PDF text field to the "Title" drop-down menu on the IRIS CRM lead form, first find the "Title" field on your report and then select the "Title" lead form field using the drop-down menu on the right.
-After that, select the Dropdown-to-text option in the "MapSpecial" dropdown.
-Finally, click "Save" and the mapping will be saved.
+To map the Title PDF text field to the Title drop-down menu on the IRIS CRM lead form, find the Title field on your report and then select the Title lead form field using the drop-down menu on the right.
+After that, select the Dropdown-to-text option in the MapSpecial dropdown.
+Finally, click Save and the mapping will be saved.

-With the Dropdown-To-Text mapping, the PDF text field will display the label of any option that was selected on the lead form drop-down menu (for example Owner, President, CEO, Partner etc.).
+With the Dropdown-To-Text mapping, the PDF text field will display text of the option that was selected on the lead form drop-down menu (for example Owner, President, CEO, Partner etc.).